bartomolina/codart/README.md

 Without doubt, [ArtBlocks](https://www.artblocks.io/) is the reference in the generative art space.
 They've done an amazing job promoting and curating artists.
 And without them, most probably it would've taken a few more years for the space to reach to the levels it is right now.

-This project is a way to celebrate and appreciate the work that Art Blocks and the artists who published their work through them have done in the past years.
+I built this site as a final project for the [UNIC NFTs And Metaverse course](https://www.unic.ac.cy/openmetaverse/mooc-nfts-metaverse/) and the [Alchemy's Ethereum Bootcamp](https://university.alchemy.com/) and as a way to celebrate and appreciate the work that Art Blocks and the artists who published their work through them have done in the past years.

 # Why CodArt.io